Telefonica starts sale of O2 Germany stake

 The company's executives will begin a roadshow to potential investors in around two weeks' time.

-In Germany, 02 is the smallest mobile operator with roughly 16.4 percent of subscribers, trailing KPN's E-Plus, Deutsche Telekom and Vodafone.
+In Germany, 02 is the smallest mobile operator with roughly 16.4 percent of subscribers, trailing KPN's E-Plus (KPN.AS), Deutsche Telekom (DTEGn.DE) and Vodafone (VOD.L).

 "I think they're going to have to price it very cheaply, and they may well do because Telefonica needs the money," said Kevin Lilley, who manages the Old Mutual European Equity Fund in London.
 "Why would you be interested in the fourth player in Germany when the rest of the sector looks pretty cheap anyway?"